-As of March 28, 2013, the Company believes that 4,631,107 (approximately 9.11%) of the 50,379,715 issued and outstanding common shares were held by 41 registered shareholders with addresses in the United States.
+As of March 28, 2014, the Company believes that 4,631,107 (approximately 9.11%) of the 50,498,215 issued and outstanding common shares were held by 44 registered shareholders with addresses in the United States and 31 (approximately 79.97%) outstanding commons were held by 31 registered shareholders with addresses in Canada.

 As far as known to the Company, and except as disclosed herein, the Company is not directly or indirectly owned or controlled by another corporation(s) or by any foreign government.
-The following table sets forth, as of March 31, 2013, information with respect to (i) any person who is known to the Company to be the owner of more than 5% of any class of the Company's outstanding voting securities and (ii) the total amount of any class of the Company's voting securities owned by the officers and directors as a group.
+The following table sets forth, as of March 28, 2014, information with respect to (i) any person who is known to the Company to be the owner of more than 5% of any class of the Company's outstanding voting securities and (ii) the total amount of any class of the Company's voting securities owned by the officers and directors as a group.

-Title of Class Identity of Holder Amount Owned Percent of Class (1) Common shares Ken Z. Cai (1) 4,818,736 9.56% Common shares IDG - Accel China Growth Fund II LP 5,000,000 9.92%
+Title of Class Identity of Holder Amount Owned Percent of Class Common shares Ken Z. Cai 4,618,736 9.14% (1) Common shares IDG - Accel China Growth Fund II LP 5,040,000 9.97%

-3,834,052 common shares held by Pacific Canada Resources Inc., a private company, over which Dr. Cai exercises control or direction.
+(1) 3,634,052 common shares are held by Pacific Canada Resources Inc., a private company, over which Dr. Cai exercises control or direction.